Nazareth Academy, Gaya: Nazareth Old Students Association

 Nazareth Old Students Association(NOSA) is an alumnus organization for graduates of Nazareth Academy.
 It was founded in 1975 by the graduating class of that year.
 It is among the oldest alumni associations in India.
 It has over 5,000 members.
-The association allows alumnus of Nazareth to remain connected with the school.
-Over 500 alumnus of the school meet from across India in its yearly reunions.

-NOSA organizes welfare activities for its alumnus.
-NOSA also conducts a free health check-up of the school students by doctors who are Nazareth pass outs.
-Through such interactions, the alumni teaches young people the past of Nazareth Academy.
-Some of the alumnus also offer sports training to the current students.
+NOSA organizes welfare activities for its alumni.
+NOSA also conducts a free health check-up of the school students by doctors who are Nazareth pass-outs.
+Through such interactions, the alumni teach young people the history of Nazareth Academy.
+Some of the alumni also offer sports training to the current students.
 The alumni association also funds various school projects.
 It also finances poor students of the school, giving prizes worth ₹15,000 annually to toppers of various subjects.

-Nazareth Old Students Association has chapters in Delhi, Mumbai, and Gaya.